MiiKos/Opaali/sample_applications/send/README.md

 # Send
 Send is a command line bash-script modeled after the Content Gateway (CGW) *send* command line utility.
-It is used for sending SMS messages to mobile terminals.
+It is intended for lightweight, occasional use for sending SMS messages to mobile terminals.

 ## Configuration
 Before you can use this script for sending messages you need to configure your service/application specific credentials.